Portable computer

 A portable computer is a computer designed to be easily moved from one place to another, as opposed to those designed to remain stationary at a single location such as desktops and workstations.
 These computers usually include a display and keyboard that are directly connected to the main case, all sharing a single power plug together, much like later desktop computers called all-in-ones (AIO) that integrate the system's internal components into the same case as the display.
 In modern usage, a portable computer usually refers to a very light and compact personal computer such as a laptop, subnotebook or handheld PC, while touchscreen-based handheld ("palmtop") devices such as tablets, phablets and smartphones are called mobile devices instead.

-The first commercially sold portable computer might be the 20 lb MCM/70, released 1974.
-The next major portables were the 50 lb IBM 5100 (1975), Osborne's 24 lb CP/M-based Osborne 1 (1981) and Compaq's 28 lb, advertised as 100% IBM PC compatible Compaq Portable (1983).
-These luggable computers still required a continuous connection to an external power source; this limitation was later overcome by the laptop computers.
-Laptops were followed by lighter models such as netbooks, so that in the 2000s mobile devices and by 2007 smartphones made the term "portable" rather meaningless.
+Early major portables included the 50 lb IBM 5100 (1975), Osborne's 24 lb CP/M-based Osborne 1 (1981) and Compaq's 28 lb, advertised as 100% IBM PC compatible Compaq Portable (1983).
+These luggable computers still required a continuous connection to an external power source; Laptop computers later overcame this limitation.
+Laptops were followed by lighter models such as netbooks, so that in the 2000s mobile devices and by 2007 smartphones made the term portable rather meaningless.
 The 2010s introduced wearable computers such as smartwatches.

 Portable computers, more narrowly defined, are distinct from desktop replacement computers in that they usually were constructed from full-specification desktop components, and often do not incorporate features associated with laptops or mobile devices.
-A portable computer in this usage, versus a laptop or other mobile computing device, have a standard motherboard or backplane providing plug-in slots for add-in cards.
-This allows mission specific cards such as test, A/D, or communication protocol (IEEE-488, 1553) to be installed.
+A portable computer in this usage, versus a laptop or other mobile computing device, has a standard motherboard or backplane providing plug-in slots for add-in cards.
+This allows mission-specific cards, such as test, A/D, or communication protocol (IEEE-488, 1553) to be installed.
 Portable computers also provide for more disk storage by using standard disk drives and provide for multiple drives.

 Early history

+Berkeley's Simon

+The Simon, developed by Edmund Berkeley with help from a young Ivan Sutherland, was the first digital computer kit introduced to the public in 1951.
+Between 1949 and 1951, a series of instruction guides published in Radio-Electronics guided the reader in building a Simon at home for about $300, or about $3,810 in 2026.
+Despite an intention for portability, with assembly instructions suggesting the addition of a handle, the computer used electromechanical relays, and therefore was not an electronic computer in the modern sense.

+A 1960 PB-250 computer in a standalone desktop configuration.